DSAISummerCamp/dscamp_public/Project Object Recognition/README.md

 ## Introduction of Project

 2022 Camps:

-Team Task:  build a Neural Network (NN) model to recognize paper, rock and Scissors in images
+Team Task:  build a Neural Network (NN) model to recognize paper, rock and Scissors in images.

 2021 Camps: